-There were plenty of hotel options, especially outside the old walled city in Bocagrande, a little ribbon of a peninsula that runs along the seashore down to the Hilton at its end.
+There were plenty of hotel options, especially outside the old walled city in Bocagrande, a little ribbon of a peninsula that runs along the seashore from the Old City down to the Hilton at its end.

-The Movich Hotel Cartagena, a 32-room luxury hotel was a good choice since it was well located.
+The Movich Hotel Cartagena, a 32-room luxury hotel was a perfect choice since it was comfortable and well located.
 It also provided a spectacular view of the city from the bar and pool on its rooftop.

 Toss the Guidebook

-What one needs to do in the city’s old town, probably more than anywhere else, is to throw away the guidebook.
+What one needs to do in Cartagena’s old town, probably more than anywhere else, is to throw away the guidebook.
 Cartagena is the type of place where it’s best just to ramble aimlessly.
-This allowed you to better appreciate the “wow” factor of its colorful crisscrossing streets.
+This allows you to better appreciate the “wow” factor of its colorful crisscrossing streets.

 Be aware that it gets hot in Cartagena, and the humidity is always cranked up to high.
 So it’s best to do your sightseeing in the morning before the sun rises high in the sky.
 Then you can take advantage of the sidewalk shade as you wander.